 Gary's early career began with nine years at Bank of America and its predecessor banks, where he represented the bank and his community as a torch bearer for the 1996 Olympic Games.
-Gary is a graduate of the University of Virginia with a BA degree in History, and graduate studies in Government and International Affairs.
-He lives with his wife and children in Centreville, Virginia.
+Gary is a graduate of the University of Virginia.
+He lives with his wife and children in Chantilly, Virginia.

 Debbie has devoted her corporate career to "all things" CSR.
 Her journey has included serving as Director of Global Community Affairs at a Fortune company and leading Client Services for two CSR software providers.
 Debbie brings her considerable experience with corporate CSR programs and large scale engagement projects to CSR Matters as a Principal.